Talk About It

 Research tells us that a majority of Americans are concerned about climate change, but they are self-silencing because they’re convinced they have the minority opinion.
 If we can empower the majority who are already concerned about climate change to start talking with their friends and families, we can start to turn the tide on this misconception and really start mobilizing for change.

 Here are a few tips for having these important conversations:

-- Ditch the facts.
-Focus on what you share.
+Lead with stories and shared experiences.
+Rather than bombarding people with facts and data or applying fear and shame, focus on experiences that you share.
 Beginning with shared values offers natural openings for talking about climate warming.
-Instead of bombarding people with facts, try grounding these conversations in what connects you to the other person––whether it’s skiing, a local extreme weather event, national security, or children and grandchildren.
+Try grounding these conversations in what connects you to the other person—whether it’s winter sports, a local extreme weather event, global conflict over oil, national security, or children and grandchildren.
 Then connect the dots between what you both care about and a changing climate.